H3l1oF/H3l1oF/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on crazy stuff
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate on C
+- 👯 I’m looking to collaborate on C++
 - 🤔 I’m looking for help with my projects